LuigiSigillo/NextRoom/first_presentation/Evaluation/Evaluation.md

 ### User experience evaluation:
    Methods to reveal how user feels about your design.

+   UX evaluation is different from usability evaluation.

+   User experience:

+    •How a person feels about using a system
+    •Beyond pragmatic utility and usability
+    •Subjective, holistic, emotional, long-term

+  User Experience Evaluation Methods Evaluation:

+    •Some kind of material being evaluated
+    •Not only understanding user behavior/needs
+    •Focus is NOT on inspirational / co-creation methods •Part of the iterative design/development process,  resulting in input for the next phase

  #### How to evaluate user experience?

- There is alot methods to evulute user experince Also techniques that help to collect experiential data such as
+ There is alot methods to evaluate user experince Also techniques that help to collect experiential data such as

     •questionnaires
     •measuring in the lab